andirdju/myspent/README.md

 ##### DispatcherServlet runtime (so we can test request mapping)
 It will handle the creation of `DispatcherServlet` runtime for each test, so we can also test the mvc wiring, not just the inner workings of the methods.

-We won't call the controller methods directly or instantiate the controller object ourself.
+We won't call the controller methods directly.
 Instead we will create a mock request and pass it to the provided test infrastructure (MockMvc).

 ##### MockMvc and other usefull mocks
 Classes in `org.springframework.test.web.servlet.*`